Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Spatial realization theorems

 \begin{corollary} Let $X$ be a second countable Boolean space, and let $A \in \co(X)$ be a clopen set.
-Then $A$ is compact if and only if the set $\{B \in \co(X) \ \vert \ B \subseteq A\}$ is countable. \end{corollary} \begin{proof} The set $\{B \in \co(X) \ \vert \ B \subseteq A\}$ coincides with $\co(A)$ when viewing $A$ as a subspace of $X$.
+Then $A$ is compact if and only if the set $\{B \in \co(X) \ \vert \ B \subseteq A\}$ is countable. \end{corollary} \begin{proof} The set $\{B \in \co(X) \ \vert \ B \subseteq A\}$ coincides with $\co(A)$ when viewing $A$ as a subspace of~$X$.
 The result now follows from Lemma~\ref{lem:countCompact}. \end{proof}

 This shows that in the generalized Boolean algebra $\co(X)$ compactness is characterized by having only countably many elements below.
-We are now ready to give the main result of this section.
+We are now ready to define the class $K^{LCC}$ and give the second spatial realization result of this section.